armancohan/acohan.github.io/blog.md

 layout: home
 ---

+<h2 class="page-heading">The following are short summaries of some of the papers that I've read.</h2>

 <!-- {% for post in site.posts  %}
     {% capture this_year %}{{ post.date | date: "%Y" }}{% endcapture %}
     {% capture this_month %}{{ post.date | date: "%B" }}{% endcapture %}